microsoft/coyote-samples/README.md

 - Install the [.NET 5.0 version of the coyote tool](https://microsoft.github.io/coyote/get-started/install/).

-Once you are ready, clone this repository and build the samples by running the following PowerShell
+Once you are ready, clone this repository and build the samples by running the following script in `powershell`:
-script:
 ```
-.\build.ps1
+./Scripts/build.ps1
 ```

 Then, follow the instructions in each sample.